Spider-Man review, Spider-Man DVD review

 Category: Action / Adventure

-I’m no stockbroker, but take my advice: you’re going to want to buy Marvel stock real soon.
+I’ve never even been to Wall Street, but take my advice: you’re going to want to buy Marvel stock real soon.
 After successfully adapting “X-Men” for the big screen in 2000, it looked as if Hollywood had finally gotten it right.
 Then again, they could have just gotten lucky.
-After all, years upon years of corny comic book movies have been ingrained in the minds of fans everywhere, and it was going to take a lot more than one great film to change their minds.
+After all, years upon years of corny comic book movies have been ingrained in the minds of fans everywhere, and it was going to take a lot more than one great film to make them forget.
 Look no further than “Spider-Man,” then, for proof that a comic book renaissance is just around the corner.
-Featuring great action, dazzling effects and one of the best stories of the year, “Spider-Man” has ushered in a new generation of action films that simply can’t be missed.
+Featuring great action, dazzling special effects, and a talented cast of young stars, “Spider-Man” ushers in a new generation of event films that simply can’t be missed.

-Tobey Maguire stars as Peter Parker, a high school nerd who is invisible to everyone in school – including the girl of his dreams, Mary Jane Watson (Kristin Dunst).
-When he’s bitten by a radioactive spider on a field trip, however, Peter begins to develop superpowers that give him enhanced strength and the ability to spin webs and climb walls.
+Tobey Maguire stars as Peter Parker, a high school nerd who is invisible to just about everyone in school, including the girl of his dreams, Mary Jane Watson (Kristin Dunst).
+But when he’s bitten by a radioactive spider on a field trip, Peter begins to develop superpowers that give him enhanced strength and the ability to spin webs and climb walls.
 Hoping to impress Mary Jane by entering a wrestling tournament and using the winnings to buy a new car, Peter’s plans backfire when his Uncle Ben (Cliff Robertson) is killed by a robber that Peter set free earlier that night.
-Determined to make up for his mistakes by fighting crime, Peter’s first go-around as a superhero pits him against the Green Goblin (Willem Dafoe), a respected scientist who’s recent experiment turns him into the city’s newest threat.
+Determined to make up for his mistakes by fighting crime, Peter’s first go-around as a superhero pits him against the Green Goblin (Willem Dafoe), a respected scientist whose latest experiment has transformed him into a supervillian.

 ~Jason Zingale